 - How did your perspective of civic engagement evolve during your Honors Engaged experience?
 Consider the work you did last semester and your initial impressions of civic engagement, social justice, the United Nations’ Sustainable Development Goals, etc.

-- What advice would you give an incoming freshman beginning to work in your specific Honors Engaged project?
-What do you wish you knew before starting Honors Engaged?
-What were some challenges you faced, and how did you overcome them?
+- What advice would you give an incoming first-year student beginning to work in your specific Honors Engaged project?
+Consider what you wish you knew before starting Honors Engaged, some challenges you faced, and how you overcame them?